-As at 30 June 2022, the carrying value of property, plant and equipment (PPE) of the Company is approximately \$2.7 million.
-As the Company has been incurring continuing operating losses over last 3 years, it was assessed whether there was any impairment of PPE.
+As at 30 June 2023, the carrying value of property, plant and equipment (PPE) of the Company is approximately \$1.65m.
+As the Company had incurred operating losses in the previous 3 years and considering the Company's future business plans, challenges faced by the traditional television industry in Fiji and globally, the PPE was assessed for impairment.

-For this purpose, the Company carried out an extensive exercise to determine if there were any classes of assets which were not effectively contributing for generating current cash flows of the Company.
-Based on this exercise, the Company identified assets with a carrying value of \$652,000 which were not effectively being used by the Company for generating its current cash flows and, accordingly these were impaired.
+For this purpose, the Company carried out an exercise to determine if there are any classes of assets, which will not effectively contribute in generating cash flows of the Company.
+Based on this exercise, the Company identified assets with a carrying value of \$0.7m which will not effectively be used by the Company for generating its cash flows and, accordingly these were impaired.

-Also, the Company performed the Value in Use calculations for its television business considering it as one cash generating unit (CGU).
+During the year, the Company also performed the Value in Use calculations for its television business considering it as one cash generating unit (CGU).
 The calculation supported the carrying values of the PPE.
-The Company concluded that no impairment charge was required for the CGU.
+The Company concluded that no further impairment charge was required for the CGU.